stepanenko/react-info/README.md

 - Avoid unwanted renderings by passing a dependency array to `useEffect` Hook (because by default it runs on each render)

 [A Visual Guide to React Rendering](https://alexsidorenko.com/blog/react-render-always-rerenders/):
+- React render doesn't mean DOM update.
+Therefore unnecessary renders do not always lead to expensive DOM manipulations.
 - In normal rendering, React does not care whether "props changed" - it will render child components unconditionally just because the parent rendered!
 - Wrapping a component with `memo` prevents the entire subtree of this component from re-rendering in response to parent render.
 But when its props change it will re-render.
 The way `memo` determines if props changed is by shallow comparison `prevProp === nextProp`.
 - To prevent a variable from being redeclared and reassigned new reference on every re-render React has `useMemo` and `useCallback` hooks to memoize props.
 - `useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`, the only difference is that it returns a function.
 - If the new state is computed using the previous state, you can pass a function to `setState`.
 The function will receive the previous value, and return an updated value.
+- All consumers that are descendants of a Provider will re-render whenever the Provider’s value prop changes.